Aliases for KCNE4 Gene

 Voltage-gated potassium (Kv) channels represent the most complex class of voltage-gated ion channels from both functional and structural standpoints.
 Their diverse functions include regulating neurotransmitter release, heart rate, insulin secretion, neuronal excitability, epithelial electrolyte transport, smooth muscle contraction, and cell volume.
 This gene encodes a member of the potassium channel, voltage-gated, isk-related subfamily.
 This member is a type I membrane protein, and a beta subunit that assembles with a potassium channel alpha-subunit to modulate the gating kinetics and enhance stability of the multimeric complex.
 This gene is prominently expressed in the embryo and in adult uterus. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNE4 Gene

 KCNE4 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 4) is a Protein Coding gene.
-Diseases associated with KCNE4 include Hypokalemic Periodic Paralysis, Type 1.
-Among its related pathways are Cardiac conduction and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+Diseases associated with KCNE4 include Hypokalemic Periodic Paralysis, Type 1 and Long Qt Syndrome 1.
+Among its related pathways are Cardiac conduction and Antiarrhythmic Pathway, Pharmacodynamics.
 GO annotations related to this gene include voltage-gated potassium channel activity.